t4w4n3/t4w4n3.github.io/heroku-grails.md

 </html>
 ```

-Then we just show the link :
+Then we generate the link and simply display it :
 ```html
 [...]
 </div>